Pressure builds on Biden ahead of student loan cliff - NewsBreak

 Rep. Ilhan Omar (D-Minn.) recently led a group of lawmakers in October calling for the memo to be released to the public.
 Rep. Ayanna Pressley (D-Mass.), who also signed onto the letter at the time, said communication with the Biden administration remains “ongoing” on the issue.

 “Is it as big as forgiving $10,000 of debt for everybody?
 Or forgiving outright $1.6 trillion?
-No. But in a normal year, I think these would be really big steps forward,” Justin Draeger, president and CEO of the National Association of Student Financial Aid Administrators (NASFAA), told The Hill on Thursday.
+No. But in a normal year, I think these would be really big steps forward,” Justin Draeger, president, and CEO of the National Association of Student Financial Aid Administrators (NASFAA), told The Hill on Thursday.234 new cases in Albany County COVID update, December 17

-But others also say more must be done to aid borrowers in a student loan system that data has shown places a disproportionate burden on people of color.

 “That’s a very similar population to people who’ve been most financially impacted by COVID,” Winston Berkman-Breen, deputy director of advocacy and policy counsel at the Student Borrower Protection Center, told The Hill.